Selling Your Car to CarMax

 It is, however, polite of them to humor you in this way and allow you the temporary illusion of control.

 Once this pre-interview is concluded, you will be asked to wait in a holding area where other car owners nervously sip watered-down instant coffee as they wait to be told the terrible news of their car’s current dollar value.
 A short time later, after CarMax mechanics have completed their inspection of your vehicle and uncovered all of the lies you’ve just told about its present condition, you will be collected by your representative and ushered back to his desk to be provided with a quote.

 This is the moment your CarMax representative relishes the most, when the reason they took this job and forwent their hopes and dreams comes into sharp relief.

 Exacting retribution for your having lied to him earlier, he will proceed through the mechanics’ itemized checklist, telling you that the mechanic found little to no problem with anything having to do with your car.
 This will cause you to think to yourself, “Wow, I actually pulled one over on these guys, and I’m going to make off with even more money than I expected!”

 But then the representative will end by saying, “And we’re prepared to offer you … $500 for your car.”

 At this point, you will feel just as God has intended you to feel from the moment you walked through CarMax’s doors: insulted, defeated, and embarrassed.
-Forget being caught masturbating to Ladies Home Journal when you were 14-years-old—this is by far the most humiliating moment of your life.
+Forget being caught masturbating to Ladies Home Journal at age 14-—this is by far the most humiliating moment of your life.